-A recent study published in Nature Neuroscience indicates that the increased susceptibility to life-threatening infections in spinal cord injury (SCI) patients may result from the disruption of the physiological interactions within a neuroendocrine reflex involving the sympathetic nervous system (SNS) and the adrenal glands.
+A recent study published in Nature Neuroscience indicates that the increased susceptibility to life-threatening infections in spinal cord injury (SCI) patients may result from the disruption of the physiological interactions within a sympathetic-adrenal neuroimmune reflex – involving the sympathetic nervous system (SNS) and the adrenal glands.

 Patients with spinal cord injury conditions are known to have increased occurrence of infections due to secondary neurally-induced immunosuppression.
 The current view regards this immunosuppression as the result of SNS noradrenergic overactivation and the excessive release of glucocorticoids due to a dysregulated hypothalamus–pituitary–adrenal (HPA) axis.
 However, it is unknown whether these changes are due to humoral, via corticosteroids, or neural, via the SNS disruptions.